-The first time I visited the Palace of Versailles, I was in the eleventh grade on my first tip to Europe.
+The first time I visited the Palace of Versailles, I was in the eleventh grade on my first trip to Europe.
 I still vividly recall how amazed I was by the decadent furnishings, the sparkling hall of mirrors, the grand fountains, and the symmetry and preciseness of the colourful gardens.
 After that trip, Versailles was what I pictured whenever I thought of France.

 Fast forward 15 years later, and I would be excitedly bringing my new husband along on my second visit to Versailles.
 Walking up to the palace was just how I remembered it- a large cobblestone courtyard leading up to a resplendent golden gate.

 Our Visit to the Palace of Versailles- What It’s Like to Go Inside Versailles Palace

 History of the Palace of Versailles